drozdziak1/polyutils/README.md

-# polyutils
+# Polyutils
-A bunch of tools for creating, storing and doing stuff with polynomials
+A small lib for creating, storing and doing stuff with polynomials.
+Includes several example programs.